dwhitena/pach-neon/README.md

 ## Deploying Pachyderm

 See the [Pachyderm docs](http://docs.pachyderm.io/en/latest/) for details.
+Note, this demo requires `pachctl` 1.4.0+.

 ## Deploying the pipeline